Stavsabag/MyProject/README.md

 Contributions to the project are welcome.
 Feel free to open issues, submit pull requests, or suggest improvements to enhance the functionality and performance of the project.

 License:
-This project is licensed under [license name].
-Please refer to the LICENSE file for more information.
+This project is licensed under Dr. Aviad Elyashar

 Acknowledgments:
 We would like to express our gratitude to the developers and contributors of the open-source libraries and frameworks used in this project.
 Their work greatly facilitated the implementation and success of this project.